ajish-antony/ipstack-containerisation/README.md

 ## Pre-Requests

-- Knowledge in Docker and docker composer
+- Knowledge in Docker and docker compose
 - DOcker compose installed and configured
 - basic knowledge in ipstack and it's working
 - Need an IP stack Login and API for location finding